ml5js/ml5-website-v02-docsify/docs/reference/image-classifier.md

 - [ImageClassifier Single Image](https://editor.p5js.org/ml5/sketches/pjPr6XmPY): Classify the content of an image and display the results on the canvas.
 - [ImageClassifier Video](https://editor.p5js.org/ml5/sketches/K0sjaEO19): Classify the content of objects in a video stream.
+- [Image classification with DoodleNet](https://editor.p5js.org/ima_ml/sketches/0KtSHucVH): Classify the content of simple drawings using the DoodleNet model.

+?> DoodleNet is a model created by [@yining1023](https://github.com/yining1023) that is trained on the Google [Quick, Draw!](https://quickdraw.withgoogle.com/data) dataset.
+It allows you to classify simple drawings in real-time.

 ### Video Tutorials